-Yamageta [山下駄] - Mountain geta, gross geta, usually made from Japanese cedar;
+Yamageta [山下駄] – Geta of the mountains, raw geta, usually made of Japanese cedar;

-Yanagigeta [柳下駄] - low geta made of willow.
+Yanagigeta [柳下駄] - low geta made from willow.

-Komageta [駒下駄] - a clog that can be used in any climate.
+Komageta [駒下駄] – a clog that can be worn in any weather.
 Introduced in the late 17th century and widely used. for all.

-Kirigeta [桐下駄] - Initially painted black, it was used as a luxury item;
+Kirigeta [桐下駄] – Initially painted black, it was used as a deluxe item;

 Tetsugeta [鉄下駄] - Iron clogs instead of wood.